 Driving to Spain turned out to be an adventure of a lifetime.
 Who knew we are going to love our Southern Spain itinerary so much, that we would end up moving to Spain for a while?

-We decided that the best driving route to Spain will be the quickest.
+We decided that the best driving route to Spain will be through the South.
 We knew in order to cross over to Portugal we are going to stop in Spain for at least 3 nights.
 We stopped in Salou, Puerto de Mazarrón and Seville, before hitting the Algarve in Portugal.